Jim Rakete: Fabrik Rakete and Music Management

 In the meantime, Spliff and the Fabrik doubled in size the roster of artists: the studios were slowly transforming into a veritable Rock ‘n’ Roll hot shop, with new releases by Interzone and the Edo Zanki Band.
-The Fabrik studios ran ceaselessly with Rakete developing campaigns, shooting record covers or posters by day, while musicians and producers sent out banners and press material across Berlin and German media at night.
+The Fabrik studios ran ceaselessly with Rakete developing campaigns, shooting record covers or posters by day, while musicians and producers sent out banners and press material across West Berlin and West German media at night.

-The Fabrik had long moved to Berlin's Oranienplatz when the members of Spliff started producing emerging artists.
+The Fabrik had long moved to West Berlin's Oranienplatz when the members of Spliff started producing emerging artists.
 Their first production was the 1983 international chart success Nena, Gabriele "Nena" Kerner's first album.
 An instant hit, the Nena Band toured countless European TVs and live stages, while the album's second single 99 Luftballons peaked #1 in music charts worldwide including Australia, Japan, Austria, Canada, Ireland, the Netherlands, New Zealand, Sweden, Switzerland and the United Kingdom.
-Rakete says about Nena, "she could get anything across without explaining… That's an ability that is very rare.
+Rakete says about Nena, "she could get anything across without explaining…...That's an ability that is very rare.
 I do not know anyone of that caliber".

 Christiane F., writer of the autobiographical account Wir Kinder vom Bahnhof Zoo, gave a tape of Nena's song to DJ Rodney Bingenheimer who later aired the single on Californian rock radio WLIR, taking the song to #2 on US Billboard Hot 100.
-"Even if in German, people felt what 99 Balloons meant and that was enough… It's like a good picture; it's unforgettable" Rakete later said about the hit single.
+"Even if in German, people felt what 99 Balloons meant and that was enoug...… It's like a good picture; it's unforgettabl,e" Rakete later said about the hit single.

-In 1985 Rakete's management was chosen to produce Band für Afrika, the German counterpart of Band Aid.
-The resulting single record was written by Herbert Grönemeyer and Wolfgang Niedeken and performed by 27 different German bands and musicians, including Alphaville, BAP, Marius Müller-Westernhagen, Nena, Peter Maffay, Spliff and Udo Lindenberg.
+In 1985 Rakete's management was chosen to produce Band für Afrika, the West German counterpart of Band Aid.
+The resulting single record was written by Herbert Grönemeyer and Wolfgang Niedeken and performed by 27 different West German bands and musicians, including Alphaville, BAP, Marius Müller-Westernhagen, Nena, Peter Maffay, Spliff and Udo Lindenberg.
 Band für Afrika gathered over 150 million Deutschmarks.

 Meanwhile, Rakete had met the punk band Die Ärzte and put them in touch with CBS.
 Die Ärzte went on to be one of Germany's most successful bands.
 This was the final chapter of Fabrik Rakete, which was finally closed off in 1987.
 Spliff went on producing music through a new venture.
 Rakete left the producing desk to fully focus on writing and photography full-time except in 1988–89, when he funded label ACT Music along with former president of Warner Bros.
 Europe Siegfried Loch and Ideal's lead singer Annette Humpe.
-The label, which specializes in European Jazz, is active today.
+The label, which specializes in European jazz, is active today.